freshworks/mobihelp-android/README.md

 Mobihelp for Android
 =========

+### Deprecation Notice : This product is deprecated and no longer supported.
+To discuss moving to our newer offerings, please reach out to us at support@freshdesk.com

 Mobihelp SDK lets you provide in-app support to your mobile app users.

   - Customers can view and search solutions in your knowledge base.